 We doubt that when Apple announced the AirPower back in 2017 it expected not to be selling it a whole year later, but it seems that practical issues with the new wireless charger are the cause of these delays.

-The eagle-eyed will have noticed that the AirPower was mentioned on iPhone XR and XS materials, which might hint at a launch soon.
-But we have to say that we're not optimistic given that all mention of AirPower has been pulled from the Apple website.
+The eagle-eyed will have noticed that the AirPower was mentioned on iPhone XR and XS materials.
+But the fact that all mention of AirPower was pulled from the Apple website around the time that those phones launched certainly indicated that the launch was up in the air.

-Wondering how much AirPower will cost?
+Wondering how much AirPower will cost (if and when it does launch)?
 Apple has made no statements about AirPower's price, but we can make an educated guess.

 Apple doesn't tend to sell 'cheap' products.
 Some people talk about the 'Apple tax' it adds to its products, but others would suggest you pay extra for the extensive research and development costs (we discuss the technical advances of AirPower below), and Apple's high standards.
 Either way, you can expect a premium price tag.